WilliamHoang/bitwise_operators/Shift_Operators/README.md

 var temp
 temp = 13 << 3
 ```
-And what is happening underneath the code when we execute the above is:
+The variable temp has a value of 104.
+Let us explore what is happening underneath the hood when we execute the code above.
 ```
 13 —> Decimal Format in base 10
 ```